common-workflow-language/common-workflow-language/draft-3/concepts.md

      of range.
   7. Repeat steps 3-6

-The root namspace is the parameter context.
+The root namespace is the parameter context.
 The following parameters must be provided:

   * `inputs`: The input object to the current Process.